tilln/jmeter-iso8583/README.md

 rather than being generated before the test, as they may depend on dynamic session keys or other, dynamic message fields.

 Currently supported are the following operations:
-- *PIN Block Encryption*: Encrypts a clear PIN Block given a session PIN key.
+- *PIN Block Encryption*: Encrypts a clear PIN Block given a zone PIN key (ZPK) or base derivation key (BDK).
 - *MAC Generation*: Calculates the MAC (Message Authentication Code), given a session MAC key.
-- *ARQC Generation*: Calculates the Authorization Request Cryptogram (ARQC), given the Issuer Master Key (IMKAC).
+- *ARQC Generation*: Calculates the Authorization Request Cryptogram (ARQC), given the ICC Master Key (IMKAC).

 All keys need to be provided as clear (unencrypted) hex digits.